We need your help!

 If you are interested in helping out (or at least willing to consider it), here are 10 reasons why you should start serving with Watermark Kids.

 Invest in your future.
 Today’s children are the ones who will be leading the church (and our world) when you are old.
 Selfishly, you should want them to be faithful followers of Jesus who are well-equipped with biblical wisdom.
 The things they learn now as children will help them throughout the rest of their lives (Proverbs 22:6).
-We believe that what happens in Kids’ Ministry is more important than the message preached to the adults in the Auditorium, because it will have a much longer impact.

 Serve with the love of your life.
 Want to spend more time with your spouse and get to experience the joy of doing ministry together as a team?
-Children’s ministry is one of the few places at Watermark where you can partner with your spouse (or spouse-to-be) and lead as a team.
+Kids ministry is one of the few places at Watermark where you can partner with your spouse (or spouse-to-be) and lead as a team.
 Or, if you are single:

 Meet the love of your life.
 We’re not promising it’s going to happen.
 We’re just saying it could happen, it has happened, and we have a good feeling about you and that guy on the stage dressed up as a lobster.